 Reproductive Biology in Transitions

 The female reproductive tract has extraordinary biological capabilities, from cyclical regeneration and robust antimicrobial defense to the immunological tolerance of an allogeneic fetus and the scarless renewal of the endometrium.
-Yet, despite these remarkable functions, it remains highly vulnerable to disorders such as preterm labor and fibrotic disease.
+Yet, despite these remarkable functions, it remains highly vulnerable to disease affecting the wellbeing of women and children across the world.

 01